 - Birding on a Budget.
 [NEW - Thank you Michelle!]
 A complete guide for kids and adults.

 - Identifying Birds in Flight.
 [NEW - Thank you Ava!]
 Identifying birds in flight and other great resources.

 - Beginner's Guide to Bird Watching.
 Choosing the right binoculars, Finding birds, Bird identification, and links to lots of other great resources.

 - From Trees to Fields: A Beginner's Guide to Bird Watching.
-[NEW - Thank you, Seamus!]
 A great summary page with about 20 links to other recommended sites.

 - Flight, Flock and Feathers - Alice Cestari's web site covering bird habitats in the Metro West area including Plum Island.

 - Massbird.org - Bird sightings and hotspots, birding clubs, places to visit and more.

 - Massachusetts Audubon Birding.
 Mass Audubon is the oldest Audubon Society in the nation and provides a wealth of information on birds and birding.